Acurite Color Weather Station

 If you want the most up-to-date local weather based on your exact location, you might consider buying a smart home weather station.
-These handy home weather stations sit on your property, and they collect weather data right where you are.
+All these handy of home weather stations sit on your property, and they collect weather data right where you are.

-Yes, the station reports weather conditions, but it also helps you make accurate and informed decisions about your house’s temperature if you need to water your lawn, or even if swimming in your pool is safe due to localized lightning.
+Yes, the station reports weather conditions, but it also helps you make accurate and informed decisions about your house’s temperature and ranges if you need to water your lawn, or even if swimming in your pool is safe due to local weather conditions.

 What Is so Smart About Home Weather Stations?